 If you would like to volunteer here at Uplands, the process is outlined below.

 After liaising with the relevant member of staff to determine whether a suitable subject area/day of the week is available in which to volunteer:

 Complete the East Sussex County Council (ESCC) volunteering application form which can be found here and return it to Mrs D. Atkinson, HR and Office Manager.
-You will then be given a DBS application form.
-This must be completed and returned to Mrs Atkinson, along with original copies of identity documents as shown below:
+You will need to make an appointment to complete and online DBS application.
+You will be required to bring original copies of ID as shown below.

 - At least one document from Group 1 PLUS 2 documents from either Group 1 or Group 2a or Group 2b; one of which must verify the your current address;

 - If you are unable to provide a document from Group 1, you must provide at least one document from Group 2a PLUS 2 documents from either Group 2a or 2b; one of which must verify your current address.